-We don’t see SensrTrx and BI as mutually exclusive, but rather complimentary.
-Our dashboards will inform any other BI capabilities you build out at the enterprise level.
+We don’t see SensrTrx and BI as mutually exclusive, but rather complementary.
+Our dashboards will inform any other BI capabilities you build-out at the enterprise level.
 Saving you the time it would take to build them from scratch there, and allowing you to leverage the platform for other analytics and insights.

 Don’t Take Our Word for it, Ask Your Data Champion What They Need